• Home

 I am willing and able to travel throughout the UK and Ireland, as well as across Europe.
 I am a native speaker of English and Dutch, highly proficient in German and French, and proficient in Spanish.
 I can work with you and your staff in any of these languages.

-If you’d like to book me to speak at your event, please use the contact form below.
+If you’d like to book me to speak at your event or arrange neurodiversity training or autism training for organisations, please use the contact form below.

 Conversion Therapy and Neurodiversity: Where’s the Line?